junguler/_image-manipulation/Tiler/README.md

 ![tiled_city](https://user-images.githubusercontent.com/59083599/138005707-b9349fb4-3c36-4441-a3bb-964ed2a46fd7.gif)

-there are many other ways to make an animated gifs in programs like tiler that don't have any randomizations, including rotating the picture converting it and rotting it back, changing resoultions of the pictures, changing shape sizes and pixel_shift and a bunch of other stuff, everything that is considered a change can result in a new outpot image ...
+there are many other ways to make an animated gifs in programs like tiler that don't have any randomizations, including rotating the picture converting it and rotting it back, changing resolutions of the pictures, changing shape sizes and pixel_shift and a bunch of other stuff, everything that is considered a change can result in a new output image ...